 Feeding your begonias

-Begonias will enjoy an application of tomato feed in July.
-Alternatively, add slow-release pellets when planting up.
-Never feed into September as plants should be encouraged to slow down.
-Flowers appearing in October and onwards can be removed, so the plant can put energy back into the tuber.
+Begonias appreciate an application of tomato feed in July.
+Alternatively, add slow-release pellets to the compost when planting up.
+Remove any flowers that appear from October, so the plant can put energy back into the tuber.